-6.5 Landing Gear
+6.1.4 Landing Gear

 The landing gear is composed of a small quantity of steel piano wire.
 The reason this material was selected was for its high elastic modulus.
-A steel bar is capable of absorbing adequate energy in its deflection at landing such that it is reliable for multiple landings before it begins to show signs of strain and needs to be replaced (like all aircraft components).
-The landing gear was fabricated by taking a single thin steel bar and bending it to fit the eight-inch base of our fuselage, and the bending it once more to house the ultra-light wheels which sit in their place plainly on the non-rolling steel axle.
+A steel bar is capable of absorbing adequate energy in its deflection at landing such that it is reliable for multiple landings before it begins to show signs of strain and needs to be replaced.
+The landing gear was fabricated by taking a single thin steel bar and bending it to fit the eight-inch base of our fuselage, including a kink to generate a counter moment which will prevent the misalignment of the rear system, and the bending it once more to house the ultra-light wheels which sit in their place plainly on the stationary steel axle.
+The front fuselage was created by taking a single length of steel, and bending it to have a bending region.
+Then housing one end of it in a swiveling mechanism that was created to ensure that control during taxiing would be possible.